flowchart LR

 Data and mapping layer

-Let’s create a simple scatter plot using the mtcars
+Let’s create a simple scatter plot using the mtcars dataset, which is built into R:

 \[ \text{ggplot}(\text{data=}\underbrace{\text{mtcars2}}_{\text{data}}, \text{mapping=}\underbrace{\text{aes(x = mpg, y = cyl, colour=am)}}_{\text{mapping}}) \]